 Wide Body Airliners

 Widebody airliners allow for a lot more room and movement within them as suggested by the name.
 The cabin diameter in the plane is near five to six meters.
-The passenger flights are usually pretty comfortable with passengers able to move around comfortably and enough room to accomadate two passenger aisles.
+The passenger flights are usually pretty comfortable with passengers able to move around comfortably and enough room to accommodate two passenger aisles.
 There are up to eleven seats abreast.

 The seating capacity can go up to 850 passengers in a typical wide-body plane and be at a minimum of 200 passengers.
 The largest wide-body jets are almost 6 meters wide and accommodate even more passengers.
 There are several facilities inside including cargo holds, lavatories, and flight attendants.